You guys are going to think I am crazy, but I am absolutely addicted to dijon mustard right now.

 - In a non-stick saucepan combine the wine, bone broth, onion and garlic; heat to boiling, simmer 5 minutes then cool (discard solids)

-- Add the mustard seeds to the cooked liquid and stir constantly until smooth.
+- Add the dry mustard to the cooked liquid and stir constantly until smooth.

 - Blend in honey, oil and salt; heat slowly until thickened, stirring constantly.